AminPourmohammadi/Getting_and_Cleaning_Data_course_project/README.md

 The file is called "grouped_data" and calculated the mean of each variable for each activity and each subject.

-This dataset called :'tidy_dataset" was written into a text file called "tody_dataset.txt"
+This dataset called :'tidy_dataset" was written into a text file called "tidy_dataset.txt"